-Figure B-7 EmbeddedICE block diagram
+Figure B-7 EmbeddedICE-RT block diagram

 The data to be written is shifted into the 32-bit data field.
 The address of the register is shifted into the 5-bit address field.
-A 1 is shifted into the read/write bit.
+The read/write bit is set.

-A register is read by shifting its address into the address field and by shifting a 0 into the read/write bit.
-The 32-bit data field is ignored.
+A register is read by shifting its address into the address field and clearing the read/write bit.